 For many years, superyacht brands and shipyards developed concept stories and propositions to try and entice clients to commission ‘new’ yacht to builds.
 Twenty years ago, as a fledgling industry, this used to be the territory of long lunches with clients and owners with discussions about how to fix superyacht ‘problems’ of the time.
 This would inherently move the superyacht industry on at a snails pace.

 It seems now that you can’t turn a page or click on the link without seeing a new ‘concept yacht’ which the shipyards design studio is trying to gain a commission for.

-We at Sea Yacht Group would ask what’s the rationale, does it really work and how does this help to shape our industry?
+We at SEA Yacht Group would ask what’s the rationale?
+Does it really work?
+And how does this help to shape our industry?

-Now, we are not naive enough to believe that this doesn’t do something for a yachts brand overall, or generate a ‘halo effect’ on the existing ‘reality ranges’ of the shipyard, but how often do clients really believe these superyachts exist or could exist?
+Now, we are not naive enough to believe that this doesn’t do something for a yachts brand overall.
+Or generate a ‘halo effect’ on the existing ‘reality ranges’ of the shipyard.
+But how often do clients really believe these superyachts exist or could exist?

 It seems that mostly shipyard and design studio tend to focus on aesthetics externally and to try and find ways to maximise luxury and comfort space.
-This of course being some of the major buying triggers are always going to be the areas that shipyards will often put more focus on, as nobody wants an ugly yacht do they?!
-This however leaves operational manufacturers, propulsion brands and truly innovative developers to fight for attention with dry and technical coverage.
-Which often gets lost in trade journals and doesn’t get to the ‘new thinking’ clients who are craving new, and more importantly BIG sustainable progression in their purchase desires.
+This, being some of the major buying triggers are always going to be the areas that shipyards will often put more focus on… As nobody wants an ugly yacht.
+Do they?
+However, this leaves operational manufacturers, propulsion brands and truly innovative developers to fight for attention with dry and technical coverage.
+Which often gets lost in trade journals and doesn’t get to the ‘new thinking’ clients who are craving new.
+And more importantly, BIG sustainable progression in their purchase desires.

 Where should we start developing sustainable solutions for superyacht?
-Please let us know what you think, tell us about your projects or what you think our industry needs to truly make a real change?
+Please let us know what you think, tell us about your projects or what you think our industry needs to truly make a real change.